An Immersed $C^0$ Interior Penalty Method for Biharmonic Interface Problems: High-Order Immersed FEM Space

 \begin{remark} For general polynomial order $p$, the construction based on the bilinear form \eqref{equ:bilinearform2} guarantees the existence of IFE shape functions.
-However, uniqueness can only be established when the interface curve is either non-algebraic or an algebraic curve of degree strictly greater than $p/2$.
-So for higher-order cases, it is natural to extend the interface jump conditions by incorporating additional terms in \eqref{equ:bilinearform2}. \end{remark}
+However, uniqueness can only be established when the interface curve is either non-algebraic or an algebraic curve of degree strictly greater than $p/2$. {This can be also seen from our argument of Case 1 linear case, the number of constraints on coefficients $\mathbf{c}$, $4p-2$ will be less than dimension of $\mathbf{c}$ when $p>3$, which will result in a underdetermined system.} So for higher-order cases, it is natural to extend the interface jump conditions by incorporating additional terms in \eqref{equ:bilinearform2}. \end{remark}

 \begin{theorem}[Least Square Construction] On every interface element $T\in \mathcal{T}_h^i$, given nodal values $\mathbf{v}$, the IFE shape function constructed by the above procedure minimizes the semi norm $|\cdot|_{\mathcal{J}^p_\lambda}$ over $\mathcal{S}_p$. \end{theorem} \begin{proof} The proof follows the same argument as Theorem 2.2 in \cite{2021ChenZhang}.
 The property is a consequence of the least-squares construction of the IFE shape functions. \end{proof}